tnakamot/json-parser/src/paradox/index.md

 This Java library provides a JSON parser.
-The parser reads a JSON text, parses it in accordance with [RFC 8259](https://tools.ietf.org/html/rfc8259) and creates a corresponding data structure in Java.
+The parser reads a JSON text, parses it in accordance with [RFC 8259](https://tools.ietf.org/html/rfc8259) and creates a corresponding data structure with Java objects.

+The main feature of this library is that it keeps the original JSON text information in the Java objects.
+Therefore, for example, your application can show where exactly (line number & column number) the JSON text has a problem if there is a semantic error.

 ## Setup